Information for Inpatients

 What happens if I cancel my surgery date?

-You can help us to keep waiting times down by ensuring you contact us if you are unable to keep your admission date.
+You can help us to keep waiting times down by ensuring you contact us if you are unable to attend your planned admission.

 Consenting for treatment